 Study Abroad Program Overview

-Learn and have fun as you spend the summer in Seoul at Yonsei University's International Summer School (YISS).
+Join other UC students, to learn and have fun as you spend the summer in Seoul at Yonsei University's International Summer School (YISS).

 Enjoy a recent UC student video

 from summer 2015 and a summer 2016 student blog.